 [Click on any of the headings below to expand their text.]

-In 2018, Craig marks 20 consecutive years of solo shows at the Edinburgh Festival Fringe—an extraordinary legacy, further heightened by his remarkable feat of selling out his entire seasons.
+In 2019, Craig marked 21 consecutive years of solo shows at the Edinburgh Festival Fringe—an extraordinary legacy, further heightened by his remarkable feat of selling out his entire seasons.
 He has performed the Toast tae the Lassies (with the reply by Val McDermid) for Edinburgh’s Lord Provost’s Burns Supper and was further honoured to act as an ambassador representing all Edinburgh’s festivals (including the Fringe and the International) for gala events in New York and Toronto.
 He performed at the London Palladium stage in 2008 to a rapturous reception and the same year hosted star-studded, variety show, Forbidden Vaudeville, especially produced for Lord Andrew Lloyd Webber’s prestigious Sydmonton Festival.
 In 2017, he donned his wellies for the first time to make his Glastonbury Festival debut, and, in 2018, he headlined the Comedy Stage for the Paaspop Festival in the Netherlands.

 Already much-loved as one of the stars of the Sydney International Comedy Festival, Craig made his smash-hit debut at the 2012 Adelaide Fringe and subsequently sold out seasons at the Melbourne International Comedy Festival as well as Sydney and Perth International Comedy Festivals.
 He has since returned to tour Australia annually and has guested on Australian TV’s most popular panel shows Good News Week, Spicks & Specs as well as hosted Sydney Comedy Festival’s national (often television) festival showcase Cracker Night for several years.